 - Review school data

 - Advise school administration on local school issues

 - Provide an opportunity for issues of concern in the community to be presented to the school administration

 Who is on the School Community Council?

-All meetings are from 11:00 AM – 12:00 PM directly following our PTA meetings and held in room 7A.
+All meetings are from 11:00 AM – 12:00 PM, fourth Friday of every month, directly following our PTA meetings and held in the conference room.

 Where does funding from the School LAND Trust come from?